Ilias Akhomach: Villarreal

 On 3 July 2023, Akhomach signed a four-year contract with Villarreal CF, being initially assigned to the reserves in Segunda División.
 On 14 December, he netted his first goal in a 3–2 away win over Stade Rennais in the Europa League.
 On 27 January 2024, he scored his first La Liga goal in a 5–3 away victory over his former club Barcelona.

+Loan to Rayo Vallecano

+After signing a contract extension with Villarreal until 2028, Akhomach would be loaned to fellow La Liga side Rayo Vallecano for the rest of the season.

 International career

 Born in Spain, Akhomach is of Moroccan descent.
 He is an international for Spain's youth national teams.
 He also played with Morocco U15 national team and won the North African U15 championship in 2018.

 Akhomach made the switch to Morocco U23 national team in November 2023.
 He debuted in a friendly 3–0 loss to Denmark U21 on 16 November 2023.

 Akhomach made his debut for the senior Morocco national team on 22 March 2024 in a friendly against Angola.

+On 11 December 2025, Akhomach was called up to the Morocco squad for the 2025 Africa Cup of Nations.